DIMACS

 This week we focused on characterizing the interleaving distance \( d_I(D_{n, k}(\gamma_X), D_{n, k}(\gamma_Y)) \).

 By an earlier result, our persistence modules are uniquely determined by their "support", i.e. all the \( (I, \delta) \) where \( f(I, \delta) \cong \mathbb{F} \).
-We came up with a metric \( d \) that depends only on the geometry of the supports that lower bounds \( d_I \).
+I came up with a metric \( d \) that depends only on the geometry of the supports that lower bounds \( d_I \).
 This metric should be very easy to compute, if we allow ourselves to discretize the support.

 I was hoping that \( d = d_I \), but unfortunately this isn't true.
 Intuitively, I believe that the counterexample I produced is basically the only way \( d = d_I \) can fail, so perhaps a slightly modified definition of \( d \) will suffice.